Conjestina Achieng: Personal life

-Achieng's day began at 5.30 a.m. with 15 km of road work, then at 8.30 am she resumed her normal gym training till midday.
-"I enjoy boxing in the company of male boxers", said Achieng.
-"We train and share ideas."

-In any spare time she volunteered at a nearby school assisting children through their assignments and marking their books.
-The school's owner, Jean Ikenga has always supported Achieng and sometimes paid her rent.

-When Conjestina was in school she excelled in arts and crafts, and still pursues drawing and painting.
-Some of her work is displayed at Upendo Nursery in Mathare North.
-She said that one of her aims is to nurture young and aspiring artists.

-She also wanted to fight Laila Ali.
-"I am training hard and hope to face her in the ring.
-She does not sound a threat to me and I long to fight her.
-I will decide on whether to continue boxing or stop only after I snatch that title from her."
-Her promoter Caleb Kuya, a Danish-based Kenyan, was equally confident but said "Conje" needs at least three more fights under her belt before she faces Ali, especially as she has boxed professionally only once outside Kenya.
-"She will be much better if she fights out of the country to get the feel of away matches and even jeering from other fans," he said as he outlined plans for seeking sponsorships for a potential Achieng vs. Ali showdown.
+Achieng was born in Umiru village, Yala division, Siaya District.
+Conjestina is the fifth born in a family of ten.
+Her father, Clement Adalo, is a retired medical officer.

 Health issues

 In January 2011, Conjestina's father sent an appeal to Kenyans to help him take her to hospital after her behaviour deteriorated from the norm.
 According to her father, Conjestina had removed her son from school, set ablaze to all her boxing gear and disposed of all the equipment from her gymnasium, which she had opened in 2009.
 She was admitted at the Mathari hospital in Nairobi which specialises in mental health care.
 She was later released.

-On 4 September 2012. a story ran on Citizen TV showing Conjestina in a state of confusion and utter despair.
+On 4 September 2012, a story ran on Citizen TV showing Conjestina in a state of confusion and utter despair.
 The former boxer showed off her belts.
 She was said to be living in poverty having not paid her Ksh 2000 ($23) rent for 4 months.
 She was under the care of her younger sister.
 Conjestina was later taken to the Mathari Hospital by Ida Odinga.
 A popular campaign on social media raised enough money for her to move into a more comfortable dwelling.
 The comedian Daniel Ndambuki (Churchill) personally donated 180,000 s to pay her rent after public pressure reminded him of a promise he had made to support her.